Chapter 5 : Dazed

 After the fourth failed attempt, Drew sighed.

-"Fine, then at least let me do a basic medical checkup.
+"Let me do a basic medical checkup.
 That's the final bargain."

-After they wrapped up at the clinic, Drew drove them back to her new place of living where he set her up with a room he had prepared prior for her arrival, in case something like today happened.
+After they wrapped up at the clinic, Drew drove them back to his and her new place of living where he set her up with a room he had prepared prior for her arrival, in case something like today happened.
 He made sure she changed and cleaned up before tucking her into bed and hooked up to an IV in hopes of replenishing part of what she had lost within the past three days.

 "What's that?"
 She muttered weakly.